hexablock/go-chord/README.md

 ## Additions
 The following features have been added on top of the standard Chord protocol:

-- Vivaldi coordinate tracking to measure inter-vnode latency
+- Vivaldi coordinate tracking to measure inter-vnode distance
-- Additional binary metadata field for each vnode to allow a user application to define custom properties
+- An additional binary metadata field for each vnode to allow user definable custom properties

 ### Acknowledgements
-Code has been used from the following libraries:
+Most of the original code comes from the following libraries:

 - https://github.com/armon/go-chord
 - https://github.com/hashicorp/serf/coordinate

+Many thanks for the initial groundwork.